 Ms. Syetta has a dual Bachelors degree in Early Childhood Education and Science, Letters, and Society from the College of Staten Island.
 She also has a Masters degree in Early Childhood Special and General Education from Touro College.
 Ms. Syetta has extensive experience as an Early Intervention Service provider, Special Education Teacher Support Service provider and has worked for three years as a substitute teacher with the DOE and private preschools prior to joining SIHA.
 Ms. Syetta uses multi-sensory approach to teaching to support each students unique way of learning.

-Ms. Svjetlana Tatic - 6th English Language Arts and Social Studies Teacher
+Ms. Svjetlana Tatic - 5th Grade General Studies Teacher

 For Ms. Tatic art and education go hand in hand.
 She has always been passionate about both.
 After receiving her degree in Art Design from the Art Institute of Phoenix, she has attended Youngstown State University and took classes in Art History, English Literature, and Fine Arts.
 Currently, she is working on obtaining her Early Childhood Education Master's degree.
 Ms. Tatic is constantly perfecting her teaching skills.
 Since the beginning of 2016, she has worked as a tutor for English Language Learners from China.
 She has worked one on one and in small group settings.
 She has taken many courses to refine her classroom management and pedagogy.
 Ms. Tatic’s first day at SIHA was last year.
 She came in as a substitute teacher for first grade and instantly fell in love with the school.
 Her teaching philosophy perfectly matches the school’s values.
 Ms. Tatic believes in an individualized approach to each child, as well as taking into consideration children’s strengths and interests.
 She also believes that building strong relationships with families tremendously benefits students.
 Ms. Tatic is hoping to build strong bonds with all SIHA families to make sure that her students will have only positive learning experiences.
 Ms. Tatic is looking forward to being a member of the SIHA family and help her students develop a love of learning every day!